corpix/peephole/README.md

 ## Bootstrap

-I have wrote a bootstrap script for you.
-It is wrote in python.
+I have written a bootstrap script in Python for you.
 Here is a CLI help:

 ``` console
 $ ./bootstrap -h